MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driver-changes-for-windows-10-version-2004.md

 # <a name="top"></a>What's new in Windows 10, version 2004

-This section provides information about the new features and updates to Windows driver development in Windows 10, version 2004 (Windows 10 May 2020 Update).
+This section describes new features and updates for driver development in Windows 10, version 2004 (Windows 10 May 2020 Update).

 ### Windows Drivers